All about heart rate and power and how to use these training tools effectively

-Power and heart rate (HR) are the two primary metrics for tracking and measuring cycling performance.
-Although power meters are taking center stage these days, it does not imply that it is better than HR monitors.
+Heart rate and power are the two primary metrics for tracking and measuring cycling performance.
+Although power meters are taking center stage these days, it does not imply that it is better than heart rate monitors.
 Both tools have their own merits and shortcomings, making it essential to understand how these are properly used, separately or together, in order to maximize its training benefits.

 Heart rate on the other hand is easily altered and affected by several factors, making it trickier to rely on.
 Such factors include dehydration, fatigue, temperature, or even emotional states.
-There are also the concepts of HR lag (the time delay it takes to reach a target HR zone), cardiac drift (the gradual rise in HR when maintaining a long steady effort), and aerobic decoupling (when power drops and HR does not) that need to be understood in order to properly train using heart rate data.
+There are also the concepts of heart rate lag (the time delay it takes to reach a target heart rate zone), cardiac drift (the gradual rise in heart rate when maintaining a long steady effort), and aerobic decoupling (when power drops and heart rate does not) that need to be understood in order to properly train using heart rate data.

-Reduced HR for the same power indicates improved fitness or a properly recovered body.
-Conversely, increased HR for the same or less power is a sign of fatigue or possible illness.
+Reduced heart rate for the same power indicates improved fitness or a properly recovered body.
+Conversely, increased heart rate for the same or less power is a sign of fatigue or possible illness.
 This allows the athlete to plan training and racing schedules for optimal performance.

 Depending on your training objectives, there are instances in which it is advantageous to focus on one device over the other.

 For building endurance and base fitness, it is best to focus first on monitoring heart rate.
-Endurance sports coach Chris Carmichael recommends focusing on HR during offseason base periods by staying inside a specific HR zone while also trying for the most power you can reach.
-During pre-race build periods, observing HR also allows you to see whether you are overtraining and in need of more recovery.
+Endurance sports coach Chris Carmichael recommends focusing on heart rate during off-season base periods by staying inside a specific heart rate zone while also trying for the most power you can reach.
+During pre-race build periods, observing heart rate also allows you to see whether you are overtraining and in need of more recovery.

-Power meters have its uses and advantages but it remains an expensive and inessential luxury.
+Power meters have their uses and advantages but they remain an expensive and inessential luxury.
 Short high-intensity intervals for which power meters are recommended are often about going as hard as you can.
 Even without a power meter, this is easily gauged by perceived effort alone.

-Despite its drawbacks, HR monitors by itself is sufficiently reliable for intensity-based training.
-Just put in some extra effort to understand how it works.
-Also, given how conveniently affordable it is, there is no reason not to have one especially if you can already afford a power meter.
+Despite its drawbacks, heart rate monitors by themselves are sufficiently reliable for intensity-based training.
+Just put in some extra effort to understand how they work.
+Also, given how conveniently affordable they are, there is no reason not to have one especially if you can already afford a power meter.